Donax gouldii: Description

 The bean clam may reach one inch in length, and is of varying coloration, often cream, buff, orange or blue and frequently featuring darker rays projecting from the hinge area.
 The shells are relatively thick, and wedge-shaped, with a polished periostracum.
 The muscular foot is used by the clam to dig rapidly back into the sand when the clam is exposed by the waves.
 The bean clam hydroid, Eucheilota bakeri, is often found attached to the posterior end of the shell.

+Bean clams live for 1–3 years.
+Local populations are characterized by cycles of explosion and die-off such that a population with a density of 20,000 clams per square meter may fall to fewer than a dozen over a single year.
+The die-offs are thought to be the result of mass infection of the population by a parasitic microorganism similar to Perkinsus marinus, which is known for disrupting oyster farming in the Gulf of Mexico and elsewhere on the southeastern coast of the United States.

 Habitat and range

-The Bean clam is found from Pismo Beach, California, to Arroyo del Conejo, Baja California Sur.
+The bean clam is found from Pismo Beach, California, to Arroyo del Conejo, Baja California Sur.
 It inhabits exposed sandy shores from the mid-intertidal zone to waters up to 30 meters deep.
 It can often be found in profusion at sites such as Redondo Beach, California, and Newport Beach, California.